Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Introduction

 We now continue with the organization of the paper and more details on the main contributions.
-In~\Cref{sect:otptheory} we present the three formulations for minimizing $\kappa$ along with the derivatives and optimality conditions.
-The three formulations are presented to take advantage of the affine approach and then avoid the positive homogeneity of the problem in order to improve stability of the problem.
-In particular, we include~\Cref{thm:optcondkappa} that presents a characterization of a $\kappa$-optimally diagonally preconditioned $A$ that is based on the \emph{largest/smallest} eigenpairs.
+In~\Cref{sect:otptheory}, we present several formulations for minimizing $\kappa$ along with the derivatives and optimality conditions.
+The formulations are presented to take advantage of the affine approach and then avoid the positive homogeneity of the problem in order to improve stability of the problem.
+In particular, we include~\Cref{thm:optcondkappa} that presents a characterization of a $\kappa$-optimal diagonally preconditioned $A$ that is based on the \emph{largest/smallest} eigenpairs.
 This leads to an efficient subgradient algorithm and we include convergence results.
-A characterization for $\omega$ is simpler as it corresponds to the classical Jacobi preconditioner, see~\Cref{cor:omegaoptDAD}.
-We include results on extending from diagonal to block diagonal preconditioning in~\Cref{sect:optblockdiag}.
-This shows connections to partial Cholesky preconditioning.
+In \Cref{sect:optomegadiagproc}, we characterize $\omega$-optimal preconditioners with special structures.
+A characterization for a $\omega$-optimal diagonal preconditioner is simple as it corresponds to the classical Jacobi preconditioner for symmetric positive definite matrices and the row/column normalization preconditioner for general nonsingular matrices.
+We also show that the matrix balancing algorithm, Sinkhorn--Knopp, linearly converges to a stationary point of the two-sided $\omega$-optimal diagonal preconditioning problem.
+Finally, we include results on extending from diagonal to block diagonal preconditioning in~\Cref{sect:optblockdiag}.
+We show that the right-sided $\omega$-optimal block-diagonal preconditioner for tall full-rank matrices $A$ comes from taking Q-less QR decompositions of the blocks of $A$.
+We also give a characterization for the left-sided $\omega$-optimal block-diagonal preconditioner and show that when $A$ is square that it is related to applying the right-sided optimal preconditioner to $A^{T}$.

 Extensive numerical tests are then conducted in~\Cref{sect:numerics}.
-We display that our subgradient methods are more scalable and efficient in finding the $\kappa$-optimal diagonal preconditioner than existing SDP-based approaches in the literature.
-We also find that the preconditioners found by our methods improve PCG's performance for solving linear systems more substantially than the preconditioners found by other methods.
-Finally, we also present comparisons for optimal diagonal preconditioning based on the two condition numbers $\kappa, \omega$.
-The comparisons are based on improvements for the PCG algorithm applied to solving a positive definite linear system.
+We demonstrate that our subgradient methods are more scalable and efficient at computing $\kappa$-optimal diagonal preconditioners than existing SDP-based approaches in the literature \cite{gao2023scalable,doi:10.1287/opre.2022.0592}.
+Moreover, the resulting preconditioners yield more substantial improvements in PCG performance for solving linear systems compared to those produced by \cite{gao2023scalable,doi:10.1287/opre.2022.0592}.